The Influence of Florent Schmitt’s Psaume XLVII (1904) on Other French Composers

 Three surviving manuscripts exist of the piece, with the final version, dated 1929, being scored for voice, cello solo and orchestra (plus ad libitum organ).

 A new critical edition of Jongen’s Psalm 128, derived from the composer’s original manuscripts housed at the CeBeDeM (Belgian Centre for Musical Documentation) was prepared in 1994.
-Unfortunately, the piece has failed to gain much traction in the music world — which is a pity, considering the worthiness of the score (and fully in keeping with the French-flavored qualities of nearly all of Jongen’s artistic output).
+Unfortunately, the piece has failed to gain much traction in the music world — which is a pity, considering the worthiness of the score (and fully in keeping with the French-inflected qualities of nearly all of Jongen’s artistic output).

 2 thoughts on “The Influence of Florent Schmitt’s Psaume XLVII (1904) on Other French Composers